brandonros/neurallenge_cl/README.md

 username/nonce → digest
 ```

-Anyone can verify by deriving weights from the username, running the forward pass with the nonce, and counting leading zeros in the digest.
+Anyone can verify by deriving weights from the epoch, running the forward pass with the nonce, and counting leading zeros in the digest.